-In order to achieve the above mentioned goals, the Association can gain profit from partnerships, corporations and agreements that pursue similar or compatible purposes, and can establish, fund and promote associations, corporations, foundations and other institutions that may be useful to its scientific goals and its assets management.
+In order to achieve the above mentioned goals, the Association can profitably collaborate with associations, organizations or third parties that pursue similar or compatible purposes, and can establish and promote associations, entity, foundations and other institutions that may be useful to its scientific goals.

 All individuals and juridical persons of any nationality can be members of the Association if they share its purposes, as specified in the Art.
 2. Members must work in the scientific sector pursuant to Art.
 2, have a proven education and formation and shall exercise a professional activity as doctors, professors, biologists, biotechnologists, pharmacists, physiotherapists, biotechnologists and research healthcare assistants.

 Any applicant shall address to the Board of Directors a written demand, that may be regulated by the Board of Directors.